-Canon 5D Mark III versus Hasselblad X1D
+Canon 5D Mark III vs Hasselblad X1D

-The Canon EOS 5D Mark III and the Hasselblad X1D-50c are two professional cameras that were announced, respectively, in March 2012 and June 2016.
+The Canon EOS 5D Mark III and the Hasselblad X1D-50c are two professional cameras that were officially introduced, respectively, in March 2012 and June 2016.
 The 5D Mark III is a DSLR, while the X1D is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (5D Mark III) and a medium format (X1D) sensor.
-The Canon has a resolution of 22.1 megapixel, whereas the Hasselblad provides 51.3 MP.
+The Canon has a resolution of 22.1 megapixels, whereas the Hasselblad provides 51.3 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Hasselblad X1D is notably smaller (17 percent) than the Canon 5D Mark III.
 Moreover, the X1D is markedly lighter (24 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.